zoffline/zwift-offline/README.md

 Download the zoffline server IMG for Raspberry Pi:

 Extract the IMG file to a known location.
-Write the image to a 32GB SD-Card with a compatible program.
+Write the image with a program to a SD-Card which is at least 4GB in size (the OS will auto resize at boot and use all remaining space of the SD-Card).

 Windows users can use Win32 Disk Imager: https://sourceforge.net/projects/win32diskimager/